Tungsten Germanide Superconducting Nanowire Single-Photon Detectors with Saturated Internal Detection Efficiency at Wavelengths up to 29 {\mu}m: Results

 Figure~\ref{PCR_360nm_130mV}(a) shows the normalized photon count rate as a function of the bias current for wavelengths between \qtyrange[]{4}{10}{\micro\meter} for a \qty{360}{\nano\meter}-wide nanowire meander measured in the cryostat that is equipped with a grating monochromator.
 The saturated count rate indicates unity internal detection efficiency and suitability of the nanowire for efficient operation at that wavelength \cite{kozorezov_fano_2017}.
 The slight slope in the plateau regime is likely due to photon absorption and detection in the bends of the meander which are \qty{2}{\micro\meter} wide.
 This effect could be mitigated by shielding these regions from photon flux.

 The background count rate (BCR) is depicted for the different wavelengths in the bottom part of Fig.~\ref{PCR_360nm_130mV}(a).
 While the measurement setup allows fine tuning of the input wavelength thanks to the monochromator, both the fiber and grating itself are sources of blackbody radiation at mid-IR wavelengths, although this is minimized by cooling the grating to \qty{40}{\kelvin}.
-The free-space coupling of the broadband blackbody source allows additional background radiation to enter the cryostat.
-Higher energy photons, which are not filtered by the longpass filter between source and window, can enter the monochromator and eventually the hollow-core fiber through higher order reflections and scattering inside of the monochromator.
+The dominant source of background photons is blackbody radiation from the room-temperature optical window and longpass filter.
+These components act effectively as a source even with the blackbody radiation source turned off.
+In Fig.~\ref{PCR_360nm_130mV}(a), note that measurements of the BCR at \hbox{\qty{8}{\micro\meter}} and \hbox{\qty{10}{\micro\meter}} exhibit a double-plateau structure, with a distinct plateau at low bias currents followed by another plateau at higher bias currents.
+The plateau at low bias currents is due to second order diffraction from the grating of blackbody radiation emitted by the optical window and longpass filter.
+The second plateau at high bias currents is due to first order diffraction from the grating of this blackbody radiation.
+The first plateau is absent at shorter wavelengths due to the low intensity of room-temperature blackbody radiation at second order for those wavelengths.
 Additional filtering either at \qty{4}{\kelvin} or at \qty{240}{\milli\kelvin} in the SNSPD housing could greatly reduce these background counts.
-The intrinsic dark count rates of the SNSPDs cannot be characterized as they are dominated by the blackbody radiation effects and relaxation oscillations at higher bias currents, which are shown in Fig.~\ref{PCR_360nm_130mV}.
+The intrinsic dark count rates of the SNSPDs cannot be characterized as they are dominated by the blackbody radiation effects and relaxation oscillations at higher bias currents than shown in Fig.~\ref{PCR_360nm_130mV}.

 Figure~\ref{PCR_360nm_130mV}(b) shows measurement results of a \qty{200}{\nano\meter}-wide SNSPD measured in the cryostat with direct flood illumination with a thermal light source through bandpass filter stacks for longer wavelengths between \qty{10}{\micro\meter} and \qty{29}{\micro\meter}.
 The SNSPD shows saturated internal detection efficiency for all measured wavelengths.
 The slope in the plateau regime and the BCR are more prominent in these measurements.
 The reason might be the heating of the filter stack and other components in the cryostat due to the thermal light source.
 These components at elevated temperatures act as blackbody sources.
 Also, the bias current for this narrower SNSPD is much smaller, which requires a much lower trigger level.
 This increases the false counts due to electric noise, which can be seen as a constantly high BCR in Fig.~\ref{PCR_360nm_130mV}(b).